Ala Archa National Park: the best day trip from Bishkek

 Hiking to Ak sai waterfall

 After the Alpger hotel there are two trails you can take.
-To the right is the easygoing Ala Archa river trail and to the right the more challenging hike to the Ak Sai waterfall.
+To the right is the easygoing Ala Archa river trail and to the left the more challenging hike to the Ak Sai waterfall.

 This hike is around 5 kilometers and follows a ridge above the river.
 It takes about 2 to 3 hours before you reach the waterfall.
 An excellent day hike that involves some steep ascents.
 Here is an excellent post that goes through the Ak sai waterfall trail step by step.

 Hiking to Ak sai glacier

 After Ak sai waterfall the trail goed further up to Ratzek hut and Ak Sai glacier.
 Only for those that are really fit it is maybe possible as a daytrip, but you will enjoy the hike to Ak sai glacier much more if you stay the night at Ratzek hut.

 From Ak Sai waterfall to Ratzek hut it is a steep climb as you go from 2800 meter to 3300 meter.
 It takes between 3 to 4 hours.
 There is no need for a guide, because the trail is quite obvious.
 Look out for the white with blue trail marks.

 If you camp at Ratzek hut you do need to bring your own camping gear and enough food and water for 2 days.
 There are some bunk beds at Ratzek hut as well, but you still need your own sleeping bag.
 You can check this post from Moon & Honey travel for their experience hiking the Ak Sai glacier trail.